Day of Anger Review (Scherpschutter)

 From The Spaghetti Western Database

-The movie tells the story of a young man, Scott, who's looking for the father figure he never had in his life.
-Scott is a bastard and an outcast, the son of a local prostitute, who doesn't know who his father is, and is therefore set to do the dirtiest of all jobs: collecting the excrements of the citizens of his hometown, Clifton.
+The movie tells the story of a young man, Scott, a bastard and an outcast.
+He's the son of a local prostitute, who doesn't know who his father is, and is therefore set to do the dirtiest of all jobs: collecting the excrements of the citizens of his hometown, Clifton.
 He has only two friends, his employer, Murph, once the sheriff, but now more or less an outcast himself, and the blind town drunk Bill.
 As he's dreaming of a life as a gunslinger, Scott is practicing a lot with a wooden gun in Murph's stable.
 And then one day the famous gunslinger Frank Talby rides into Clifton and addresses Scott...

 Officially the movie's script is based on a German novel, Der Tod ritt Dienstags, by a certain Ron Barker, but according to Valerii the title was only pushed forward to get two German production companies on board and none of the screenwriters had read the book (*1).
 It's very hard to find any info on the novel, and for a while I thought they simply made up the whole thing, but apparently there is a very obscure 1963 novel carrying this title (*2).
 The script is rather literate, with a Freudian storyline about a youngster who must destroy the image of the person he has idolized in order to become a man himself.
 After Talby has shot one of Scott's local tormentors, the two men develop a father-son relationship.
 Talby is an inspirational teacher, Scott an avid student, but in the end both men will be disappointed: the aging Talby wanted to mould the younger man in his image, and didn't realize that Scott was a person with a conscience while Scott must face the fact that his mentor is a ruthless man.
 Talby is blackmailing a couple of local dignitaries, who are not as virtuous as they appear to be, and when he has dealt with them, he virtually takes over the town ...